 Paysafecard Bingo Sites

-Paysafecard is a voucher payment system and after taking over Ukash it is the ONLY voucher payment system that is commonly accepted at online bingo sites.
+Paysafecard is a prepaid voucher payment system and after taking over Ukash it is the ONLY voucher payment system that is widely accepted at online bingo sites.

 What is a voucher payment system?

 With a voucher payment system, you prepay by visiting a registered outlet (these tend to be convenience stores, newsagents and petrol stations) and buying a card.
 The funds from the card can then be released at a later time for use online.
-This is completely different to an e-wallet such as Neteller or Paypal because the funds are tied to a physical card and it is not possible to withdraw money from it, only spend it.
+This is completely different to an e-wallet such as Neteller or Paypal because the funds are tied to a physical card and unless the Payout service has been enabled (see below) it is not possible to withdraw money from it, only spend it.
 You CAN pay from Paysafecard into the Skrill e-wallet but the fee charged is quite hefty.